Kiribati

 Australia Awards

-Australia is helping Kiribati to build a skilled workforce through technical and vocational training and scholarships (Australia Awards).
+Australia supports the development of a skilled workforce in Kiribati through technical and vocational training and scholarships (Australia Awards).
 These awards provide opportunities for I-Kiribati students to study at tertiary institutions in the Pacific or Australia.
-They enable students to gain the skills and knowledge needed to contribute to Kiribati's development.
+They enable students to gain the skills and knowledge needed to contribute to their and Kiribati's development.

-Every year 30 - 55 I-Kiribati study at Australian or regional universities supported by Australian scholarships.
+As at June 2024, 66 students are studying in Australia or regional universities in the Pacific.
+Twenty-three of these students were mobilised in 2024 alone – 17 to Australia and 6 to the Pacific.
 With very limited tertiary courses available in Kiribati, these scholarships are helping the Government of Kiribati to meet the training and human resource development needs of the country.
+There are approximately 650

 More information on Australia Awards.